lcswillems/rl-starter-files/README.md

 ## `scripts`

-Along with the `torch_ac` package, I provide 3 general reinforcement learning scripts:
+Along with the `torch_rl` package, I provide 3 general reinforcement learning scripts:
 - `train.py` for training a actor-critic model with A2C or PPO.
 - `enjoy.py` for visualizing your trained model acting.
 - `evaluate.py` for evaluating the performances of your trained model over X episodes.